 At first, there were 24 letters that were borrowed from the Greek writing system.
 Later on, they added six more that represented specific Egyptian sounds.
 Today, these two scripts have long been forgotten and the official language in Egypt is Arabic.

-Scientists and archeologists had little success in the interpretation of ancient Egyptian hieroglyphs until the Rosetta stone was discovered in 1799 on accident by soldiers in Napoleon’s army.
+Scientists and archeologists had little success in the interpretation of ancient Egyptian hieroglyphs until the Rosetta stone was discovered in 1799 by accident by soldiers in Napoleon’s army.

 Both the demotic script and the ancient Greek language were well known to 19th-century Egyptologists who worked on deciphering the stone.
 As the text in the vernacular and the Greek language coincided, the significance of the Egyptian characters became clear.